Minimal Residual Disease Testing

 MRD Assessment in Specific Hematologic Malignancies

-For more information about MRD testing and other laboratory testing in specific hematologic malignancies, see the following ARUP Consult topics and Test Fact Sheets:
+For more information about MRD testing and other laboratory testing in specific hematologic malignancies, refer to the following ARUP Consult topics:

 ARUP Laboratory Tests

-For more information about ARUP MRD test offerings, see Minimal Residual Disease on aruplab.com.
+For more information, refer to the Minimal Residual Disease Test Offerings on aruplab.com.

 B-ALL